-Plus, use *My Carbon Tax* to estimate and send Carbon Tax bills to businesses and other individuals - to get them to pay their fair share too.
+Also, use *My Carbon Tax* to estimate and send Carbon Tax bills to businesses and individuals - to get them to pay their fair share too.

-1/ Prep step!
-Find out or estimate your net pay, the company's net profit, or another person's net pay [before taxes].
+1/ Find out or estimate your net pay, a company's net profit, or a person's net pay.